Fleckism/SecurityPlus/SecurityPlus/11C Secure Remote Access Protocols.md

 ### Encapsulation Security Payload (ESP)

-Encapsulation Security Payload (ESP) provides confidentiality and/or authentication and integrity.
-It can be used to encrypt the packet rather than simply calculating an HMAC.
+Encapsulation Security Payload ([[ESP]]) provides **confidentiality and/or authentication and integrity**.
+It can be used to encrypt the packet rather than simply calculating an [[HMAC]].
 ESP attaches three fields to the packet: a header, a trailer (providing padding for the cryptographic function), and an Integrity Check Value.
 Unlike AH, ESP excludes the IP header when calculating the ICV.

 ![There are 4 blocks in a row: IP Header, ESP (which contains 2 blocks named TCP/UDP and Payload), Trailer, and ICV.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/2880-1599771806141.png)

 IPSec datagram using ESP—The TCP header and payload from the original packet are encapsulated within ESP and encrypted to provide confidentiality.

-With ESP, algorithms for both confidentiality (symmetric cipher) and authentication/integrity (hash function) are usually applied together.
+With ESP, algorithms for both **confidentiality** ([[symmetric]] cipher) and **authentication/integrity** ([[hash]] function) are usually applied together.
 It is possible to use one or the other, however.
 # IPSEC TRANSPORT AND TUNNEL MODES

-IPSec can be used in two modes:
+[[IPSec]] can be used in two modes:

--   Transport mode—this mode is used to secure communications between hosts on a private network (an end-to-end implementation).
+-   **Transport mode**—this mode is used to secure communications between hosts on a private network (an end-to-end implementation).
 When ESP is applied in transport mode, the IP header for each packet is not encrypted, just the payload data.
 If AH is used in transport mode, it can provide integrity for the IP header.

 ![There are 4 blocks in a row: IP Header, AH (which contains a  block named ICV), ESP (which contains 2 blocks named TCP/UDP and Payload), and Trailer.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/4255-1599771806237.png)

 IPSec datagram using AH and ESP in transport mode.

 -   Tunnel mode—this mode is used for communications between VPN gateways across an unsecure network (creating a VPN).
 This is also referred to as a router implementation.
-With ESP, the whole IP packet (header and payload) is encrypted and encapsulated as a datagram with a new IP header.
-AH has no real use case in tunnel mode, as confidentiality will usually be required.
+With ESP, the whole IP packet (header and payload) is encrypted and encapsulated as a datagram with a new IP header. [[AH]] has no real use case in tunnel mode, as confidentiality will usually be required.

 ![There are 4 blocks in a row: New IP Header, ESP (which contains a block with the original encapsulated packet), Trailer, and ICV.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/9959-1599771806294.png)